Query-farm/datasketches/docs/README.md

 Neither HLL nor CPC sketches provide means for set intersections or set differences.

-The values that can be aggregated by the CPC sketch are:
+The values that can be aggregated by the HLL sketch are:

 * `TINYINT`, `SMALLINT`, `INTEGER`, `BIGINT`, `FLOAT`, `DOUBLE`, `UTINYINT`, `USMALLINT`, `UINTEGER`, `UBIGINT`, `VARCHAR`, `BLOB`